69 Dodge Charger Hellcat “Reverence”

 Next stop for Reverence after the smoothing process is the paint booth for some primer time!
 As you can see, she has a very clean and glossy coat of primer on her, setting up for the next stage in the painting process!

-Reverence after stage 2 of primer , getting some touch ups and look over as she continues to be prepped for paint.
+Reverence after stage 2 of primer , getting some touch ups as she continues to be prepped for paint.